 - A Rakan statue dating back to the 16th century, placed near a small pond where flows a beautiful waterfall;

 - A 3-story pagoda, the iconic building of the Chinzan-so, that is said to be 500 or 600 years old.
 Its particularity lies in its construction that does not use nails and it formerly belonged to the Chikurin-ji temple (Hiroshima);

 - A chestnut tree, ranked goshinboku or "divine tree", which is the oldest of the garden and is identifiable thanks to its large 4,5 meters circumference trunk belted by a shimenawa rice straw cord;

 - The small Shinto shrine Shiratama Inari, that was relocated in 1924 from Kyoto’s Shimogamo, and provides an occasion for a short recollection with the guardian foxes.

 At the foot of the hotel 🏨’s glass building, the pond Yasuichi and a chapel named "Lumière" (Light) are used as ceremonial grounds for celebrating western-style weddings.

-The hotel compound is sheltering several restaurants and especially the lovely Mucha-an, the only one nestled in the garden, in a small traditional house.
-Renowned for its soba buckwheat noodles, the place has a simple and refined menu with appetizing dishes for all budgets (from ¥1,050/ ~US$8.06).
+The hotel compound is sheltering several restaurants and especially one nestled in the garden, in a small traditional house.
+However, the lovely Mucha-an, renowned for its soba buckwheat noodles, and its simple, delicious and affordable menu was replaced by an eel restaurant called UNAKIKU in March 2023.

 For those who would like to continue explorating, we recommend the visit of the neighboring Shin-Edogawa Garden (Higo Hosokawa Teien), smaller but with a unique ambiance, and the Edogawa Park that borders the Kanda River and becomes at the beginning of spring an ideal place for an informal picnic under the blooming cherry trees.